sick-appspace-samples/MultipleAppEvents/readme.md

 ## MultipleAppEvents
-Communication via events between two Apps
+Demonstrates how communication via events between two Apps can be setup.

 ### Description
 This sample Apps show how event interfaces can be served and notified within one App and handled asynchronously (non blocking) by another.
+The 'ServeEventsApp' app serves an event and notifies it (served events/functions can be seen in the app Properties).
-One App serves an event and notifies it, the other is registering to that event.
-And reacts when the event is received.
+The 'UseEventsApp' app on the other hand is registering to that event and reacting when the event is being notified.

 ### How to Run
-To demonstrate, both Apps must be started together
+To demonstrate, both Apps must be started together.
+The output can be seen on the console.

 ### Topics
 Programming-Pattern, Sample, SICK-AppSpace